-- Council: The Mayor and Council must notify the council of the termination of the emergency declaration. - Affected Population: The Mayor and Council must inform the population affected by the emergency of the termination of the emergency. - o By local messaging procedures as determined. - SaskAlert messaging must be sent.
-See SaskAlert messaging Saskatchewan Public Safety Agency (SPSA): The Mayor and Council must notify the Saskatchewan Government Relations Branch of the termination of the declaration using the following form and faxing the completed declaration to 306.787.1694.
+- Council: The local authority must notify the council of the termination of the emergency declaration. - Affected Population: The local authority must inform the population affected by the emergency of the termination of the emergency. - o By local messaging procedures as determined. - SaskAlert messaging must be sent.
+See SaskAlert messaging - Saskatchewan Public Safety Agency (SPSA): The local authority must notify the Saskatchewan Government Relations Branch of the termination of the declaration using the following form and faxing the completed declaration to 306.787.1694.